facebookresearch/hydra/website/docs/tutorials/structured_config/2_nesting_configs.md

     my_app()
 ```

-### Nesting by specifying a node path
+### Nesting by specifying a package
 If for some reason you do not want to have a top level config class, you can still place MySQLConfig
-in a specific path in the final configuration object.
-To do that, use the `path` parameter to specify the path.
+in a specific package in the final configuration object.
+To do that, use the `package` parameter to specify the package.
-You can use dot-notation to create multiple parent nodes as needed (E.G. `path="foo.bar.baz"`)
+You can use dot-notation to create multiple parent nodes as needed (E.G. `path="foo.bar.baz"`).
+By default, the package parameter is `_group_`.

 ```python
 @dataclass